fartinmartin/ae-code/README.md

    > <sup>Be sure to have [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCmd) installed in the root folder's parent directory<br/>Those on macOS: choose `ZXPSignCmd-64bit` and rename it `ZXPSignCmd`</sup>

 4. Install with [ZXP Installer](https://aescripts.com/learn/zxp-installer/)

+   > <sup>⚠️ Heads up!
+For some reason (at least on macOS) installing a ZXP with ZXP Installer wipes out any directory inside of `~/Library⁩/Application Support/Adobe/⁨CEP⁩/extensions`—be sure to have a backup!</sup>

 ### Serve a live version